LL.M. Programme Modules

 On successful completion of this module, students should be able to:

-- Describe and evaluate key concepts, principles of sustainable finance at the level of law, regulation and policy.
+- Explain key concepts, principles of sustainable finance at the level of law, regulation and policy.

-- Critically analyse problems in sustainable finance and the interplay of various relevant disciplines including law, environment, society and finance.
+- Critically analyse problems in sustainable finance and the interplay of law, environment, society and finance in this policy context.

 - Communicate ideas, opinions and findings effectively in oral and written modes.